Benegamer/PyBot-Discord/Readme.md

 ---

 **V 1.0**
-Bot is running
+- Bot is running
 ---

 **V 1.1**

-Put a shell script as starter
+- Put a shell script as starter

--Fixed some minor issues
+- Fixed some minor issues
--Fixed bot not replaying with *!playurl*
+- Fixed bot not replaying with *!playurl*
 ---

 Future features: